Animal Rescue Theatre

 Money, honey.
 Notifications.
 Engagement.
 Social clout.
 Mental instability.
 Savior Complex.

-We have seen testimonials, for example, of rescues using found content, inventing a story, and running a fundraiser - this is an easy space to manipulate good-intentioned folks who want to help.
+We have seen testimonials, for example, of rescues using found content, inventing a story, and running a fundraiser - this is an easy space to manipulate well-intentioned folks who want to help.

 With skilled marketing, trusting humans may just click to donate, foster, or adopt without performing due diligence on where their support is going.